Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

-Nitride superconductors such as NbN and TiN are known to only have a thin native surface oxide layer at room temperature and therefore are expected to have fewer TLSs at the MA interface\cite{NbTiNOxide}.
-However, it is suspected that the reactive sputtering process required to produce high quality nitride films forms a $\rm{SiN_x}$ layer at the MS interface\cite{wisbeyTiN} which introduces additional TLSs compared to elemental superconductors\cite{oliverAlTiN}.
-If a resonator could have the MA interface from a nitride superconductor and the MS interface from an elemental superconductor, then its microwave loss caused by TLS is expected to be extremely low.
+Nitride superconductors such as NbN and TiN are known to only have a thin native surface oxide layer at room temperature and therefore are expected to have fewer TLSs at the MA interface\cite{NbTiNOxide}. \kater{As for the MS interface, recent studies}\cite{wisbeyTiN, SUNY_fab, ALDTiN, OliverTSV} \kater{have shown that high quality TiN (200) films can be deposited directly on Si substrate without a $\rm{SiN_{x}}$ seed layer deposited in a separate process step which reduces the total microwave loss.
+However, the microwave loss of TiN at the MS interface is still higher than elemental superconductor and work is needed to further improve the quality of the MS interface}\cite{oliverAlTiN}. \kater{Resonators with $\rm{Q_i}$ on the order of 1 million have been fabricated using sputtered and atomic-layer-deposited NbN thin films}\cite{NbNRes, ALDNbN}\kater{, and NbN-based superconducting qubits have reached a relaxation time of 16 $\rm{\mu s}$}\cite{NbNQubit}. \kater{However, the performance of these devices is still below the state of the art necessitating further investigation of NbN films.} If a resonator could have the MA interface from a nitride superconductor and the MS interface from an elemental superconductor, then its microwave loss caused by TLS is expected to be extremely low.
 There have been attempts to deposit a thin TiN film covering Nb to prevent the growth of $\rm{NbO_x}$\cite{TiNonNb}, but the sidewalls are not covered by TiN and can still oxidize.

 Nitrogen doping\cite{N_dope} is a well-established technique used to create low-loss Nb 3D cavities.
 By baking the Nb cavity in $\rm{N_2}$ gas at a temperature above 800 $\rm{^\circ}$C, a conformal layer of $\rm{NbN_x}$ is formed at the MA interface which inhibits the growth of surface oxide\cite{SRFNb_review}.
 In theory, this method can be adapted to make planar superconducting devices, however the effect of high temperature is not yet well understood.
-Treatment at high temperature can change the stress and grain size of the deposited metal and allow Nb to diffuse into a substitutional site inside the Si substrate, which all could potentially affect microwave loss\cite{MartinisAl, HouckNb,CameronDLTS}.
+Treatment at high temperature can change the stress and grain size of the deposited metal and allow Nb to diffuse into the Si substrate, which all could potentially affect microwave loss\cite{MartinisAl, HouckNb,CameronDLTS}.
 Baking at high temperature can also introduce dislocation and vacancy defects in the Si substrate, whose effects on microwave loss have not yet been systematically explored.

 In this Letter, we demonstrate nitrogen doping of Nb CPW resonators without introducing potentially performance-limiting defects related to high temperature.
 We utilize a radio frequency (RF) plasma to satisfy the activation energy required for nitrogen doping.
 We show that a $\rm{N_2}$ plasma at 300 $\rm{^\circ}$C for 10 minutes dopes the top 5 nm of the Nb surface with N which suppresses the growth of Nb oxides at the surface.
 Furthermore, we demonstrate that the passivation remains robust in an ambient air environment for sufficiently long periods of time to incorporate passivated Nb structures into complex, multi-layer quantum processors.
 Our process can be easily manifested with equipment available in typical industrial and academic facilities.